The Impact of Star Formation and Feedback Recipes on the Stellar Mass and Interstellar Medium of High-Redshift Galaxies: Systematic variations of subgrid parameters

 The primary issue with the HN model in the context of stellar mass regulation is that it is highly biased towards low-metallicity environments, by construction.
 While this reflects the fact that HN are not commonly observed in the low-redshift Universe and the chemical abundance patterns of local stars indicate that this process should not occur often at high metallicities \citep{Kobayashi2006}, the halo that we have chosen to model is relatively low mass.
 Due to the mass-metallicity relation, higher mass haloes tend to be more metal-enriched \citep[e.g.][]{Tremonti2004} and this relation is now being extended to the very early Universe \citep[e.g.][]{Curti2024}, albeit with significant scatter.
-Hence our halo is not generally representative of the results one might find when applying the HN model to a wider sample of galaxy masses.
+Using our model, \cite{Choustikov2025} demonstrated that HN have a clear impact on the mass metallicity relation, particularly at the low-mass end.
+Our halo is not generally representative of the results one might find when applying the HN model to a wider sample of galaxy masses.
 For example, in full box cosmological simulations, \cite{Bhagwat2024} found that HN tend to suppress star formation early on, but as metal enrichment proceeded, significantly less regulation occurred.